Skip to Content

 Anxious cats can be problematic to themselves and others in the home, so it’s best to be safe rather than sorry.

-Final Thoughts on Cats Biting Their Nails
+Final Thoughts on Why Do Cats Bite Their Nails

 black and white cat growling